Need legal advice now from an employment law solicitor in London or Brighton?

 6. How long will an unfair dismissal claim take?

 This depends on at which stage your case is resolved.
-For matters that are settled out of court during pre-claim conciliation, your case can take a matter of 4-8 weeks.
+For matters that are settled out of court during pre-claim conciliation, your case can take a period of 4-8 weeks.

 If your claim proceeds to a Final Hearing, this will depend on the Employment Tribunal’s availability.
-Typically HMCTS aims to list a hearing date within 26 weeks from when the claim commenced, but it can take more than one year for a hearing date to be available in exceptional circumstances.
+Typically, HMCTS aims to list a preliminary case management hearing date within 26 weeks from when the claim commenced.
+The final hearing date is generally set at the preliminary case management hearing.
+The court is currently scheduling final hearings around 18 months are the preliminary case management hearing.

 Paul Britton